RADICAL TRANSPARENCY OVERVIEW

 In late 2023, CNX unveiled a first-of-its-kind collaboration on environmental monitoring, data collection, and real-time disclosures with Pennsylvania’s Governor Josh Shapiro and the Pennsylvania Department of Environmental Protection (“PA DEP”).
 We call this effort Radical Transparency.

-Radical Transparency means CNX will monitor air and water quality for operations across our Pennsylvania footprint and open source this data in real-time via a public website.
-Additionally, CNX will publicly disclose all chemicals intended to be used for drilling and hydraulic fracturing before they are used.
-These disclosures will create a mutual trust that will serve as the basis for future cooperation and real environmental and economic progress.
-The PA DEP will share custody of the air quality data to provide further transparency and confidence to the public in its reliability.
+Radical Transparency means CNX will monitor air and water quality for operations across our footprint and open source this data in real-time via a public website.
+Additionally, CNX will publicly disclose all chemicals intended to be used for drilling and hydraulic fracturing before they are used, with no trade secrets.
+These disclosures create a mutual trust that will serve as the basis for future cooperation and real environmental and economic progress.
+The air quality data is collected by an accredited third party and shared with the PA DEP and with CNX at the same time, this provides further transparency and confidence to the public in its reliability.
 The data will facilitate informed policies and regulations by PA DEP and provide CNX with unimpeachable facts to advocate for our company and industry.

 This unprecedented brand of transparency is good for resident and worker health, for economic development, for energy security, for the environment, and for community investment.
 Through our Radical Transparency program, we aim to lead the industry to a new era of responsible domestic energy development.